Divergence of shape fluctuation for general distributions in first passage percolation: Abstract

 \section{Abstract}

-We study the shape fluctuation in the first passage percolation on $\Z^d$.
+We study the shape fluctuation in the first-passage percolation on $\Z^d$.
 It is known that it diverges when the distribution obeys Bernoulli in [Yu Zhang.
 The divergence of fluctuations for shape in first passage percolation. {\em Probab.
 Theory.
 Related.
 Fields.} 136(2) 298--320, 2006].
 In this paper, we extend the result to general distributions.